Uniform Inference on High-dimensional Spatial Panel Networks: Connection to Semiparametric Efficiency

-{In Section \ref{pro} we discuss the link of our estimator to the decorrelated score function, which is named by \citet{ning2017general} as a general framework for penalized $M$-estimators.} Section \ref{se.est} concerns the formal theorems on the efficiency and the asymptotic variance of our proposed estimator.
-We look at the case that $\{D_t\}_{t=1}^n$ is stationary and follows the cumulative distribution function $\P_{\theta^0}(\cdot)$ and the probability density function $f_{\theta^0}(\cdot)$, characterized by $\theta^0$ respectively.
+In Section \ref{pro} we discuss the link of our estimator to the decorrelated score function, which is named by \citet{ning2017general} as a general framework for penalized $M$-estimators.
+Section \ref{se.est} concerns the formal theorems on the efficiency and the asymptotic variance of our proposed estimator.
+We look at the case that $\{D_t\}_{t=1}^n$ is i.i.d. and follows the cumulative distribution function $\P_{\theta^0}(\cdot)$ and the probability density function $f_{\theta^0}(\cdot)$, characterized by $\theta^0$ respectively.